Online MBA FAQ

 What is the time commitment each week?

 The time needed for these online courses usually equals that needed for on-campus MBA program courses.
 No travel time is required.
 Students report spending an average of 7-8 hours per week per course.
-The length of the program semester will vary from 12 to 14 weeks – with an 11-week summer session.
+Each semester in the program will last for 16 weeks.

 What will my diploma look like?
 Will it mention that this is an online degree?